InnovateForVegas-Sandbox/be-graph-local-java/README.md

 Before you begin, ensure you have the following installed on your system:

 - Java Development Kit (JDK) 21 or higher
+> [!NOTE]
+> Please edit the target and compile version in pom.xml if you want to use it on a different java version that you might have installed.
 - Apache Maven 3.6.0 or higher

 ## Getting Started

-See (LocalGraphCommand.java)[src/main/java/info/project_act/tessellation/cmd/LocalGraphCommand.java] for the entry-point of the application.
+See [LocalGraphCommand.java](src/main/java/info/project_act/tessellation/cmd/LocalGraphCommand.java) for the entry-point of the CLI application.

-### Convert n3 file to RDF.
+### Convert n3 file to RDF

 ```java
 mvn compile exec:java -Dexec.mainClass="info.project_act.tessellation.Main" -Dexec.args="convert -n src/main/resources/doap.n3"